 Japan – March 17 the authorities announced an entry ban to travellers who have been in China, Iran or Italy in the 14 days before arrival.

-Kazakhstan – March 15 President Kassym-Jomart Tokayev on declared a state of emergency, barring entry to the country for everyone except returning citizens, diplomats and those invited by the government.
+Kazakhstan – President Kassym-Jomart Tokayev declared a state of emergency on March 15.
+This stoped entry to the country for everyone except returning citizens, diplomats and those invited by the Government.
 Kazakhs are also barred from leaving the country.

 Kyrgyzstan – March 17 said it would ban entry to all foreigners.

-Libya – March 15, Libyan Authorities announced that due to the ongoing coronavirus (COVID-19) pandemic all air, ground and maritime Libyan borders would close on 16 March for 3 weeks (with potential extension).
+Libya – March 15, Libyan Authorities announced that due to the ongoing coronavirus (COVID-19) pandemic all air, ground and Libyan maritime borders would close on March 16 for three weeks (with potential extension).

 Lithuania – March 16 shut its borders to nearly all foreigners.
 Lithuanian citizens were also banned from leaving the country, except for business trips.
 The ban, which has exceptions for truck drivers, diplomats and people passing through the country on their way home, will be in force until March 30.